 The next AFA CyberCamp will be held virtually July 19-23, 2021.
 Pennsylvania residency required.
-Sign up to be notified about registration opening (May 2021) and other camp logistics.
+To learn more, see our CyberCamp FAQs page.

 The camp will run from 9AM-1PM Monday-Friday, and students are required to attend all five days of the camp.
 Students will be broken up into Zoom classrooms with a 5:1 student to instructor ratio.

 Students will need their own device and will use a remote connection to utilize the required curriculum software.
 The free camp is designed for a range of technical skill levels, including introductory digital literacy, and is focused on cyber ethics and systems security.
 Please make sure your device meets the technical requirements before registering.

 - Kamil Akhuseyinoglu, Pitt School of Computing & Information

 - Nuray Baltaci-Akhusayinoglu, Pitt School of Computing and Information

 - Kim Getz, IT Director, Pitt Law

 - Pranut Jain, Pitt School of Computing and Information